Uzbekistan: Timurid period

-One tribal chieftain, Timur (Tamerlane), emerged from these struggles in the 1380s as the dominant force in Transoxiana.
+One tribal chieftain, Timur (Tamerlane), emerged from struggles in the 1380s as the dominant force in Transoxiana.
 Although he was not a descendant of Genghis Khan, Timur became the de facto ruler of Transoxiana and proceeded to conquer all of western Central Asia, Iran, the Caucasus, Mesopotamia, Asia Minor, and the southern steppe region north of the Aral Sea.
 He also invaded Russia before dying during an invasion of China in 1405.
-Timur was also known for his extreme brutality and his conquests were accompanied by genocidal massacres in the cities he occupied.
+Timur was also known for his extreme brutality, and his conquests were accompanied by genocidal massacres in the cities he occupied.

-Timur initiated the last flowering of Transoxiana by gathering together numerous artisans and scholars from the vast lands he had conquered into his capital, Samarkand, thus imbuing his empire with a rich Perso-Islamic culture.
+Timur initiated the last flowering of Transoxiana by gathering numerous artisans and scholars from the vast lands he had conquered into his capital, Samarkand, thus imbuing his empire with a rich Perso-Islamic culture.
 During his reign and the reigns of his immediate descendants, a wide range of religious and palatial construction masterpieces were undertaken in Samarkand and other population centres.

-Tamerlane also established an exchange of medical discoveries and patronised physicians, scientists and artists from the neighbouring regions such as India; his grandson Ulugh Beg was one of the world's first great astronomers.
+Timur also established an exchange of medical discoveries and became the patron of physicians, scientists, and artists from neighbouring countries such as India; his grandson Ulugh Beg was one of the world's first great astronomers.
 It was during the Timurid dynasty that Turkic, in the form of the Chaghatai dialect, became a literary language in its own right in Transoxiana, although the Timurids were Persianate in culture.
-The greatest Chaghataid writer, Ali-Shir Nava'i, was active in the city of Herat (now in northwestern Afghanistan) in the second half of the 15th century.
+The greatest Chaghataid writer, Ali-Shir Nava'i, was active in the city of Herat (now in north-western Afghanistan) in the second half of the 15th century.